couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/using-the-apis.markdown

 # Using the APIs

-The Client libraries provides an interface to both Couchbase and Memcached clients using a consistent interface.
-The interface between your Java application and your Couchbase or Memcached servers is provided through the instantiation of a single object class, `CouchbaseClient`.
+The Client libraries provides an interface to both Couchbase and Memcached buckets using a consistent interface.
+The interface between your Java application and your Couchbase cluster is provided through the instantiation of a single class, the `CouchbaseClient`.

-Creating a new object based on this class opens the connection to each configured server and handles all the communication with the servers when setting, retrieving and updating values.
+Creating a new object based on this class opens connections to each configured server in the cluster and handles all the communication with the servers when setting, retrieving and updating values.
 A number of different methods are available for creating the object specifying the connection address and methods.

 <a id="couchbase-sdk-java-started-connection-bucket"></a>